CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

   - Drill in to the just-created task in MDWHub and click on the Values nav link.
 It's empty!
-In fact MDW does not automatically populate any values for custom tasks (except for [Task Indexes](../../help/taskIndexes.html), which is a subject we'll return to in
+In fact MDW does not automatically populate any values for custom tasks (except for [Task Indexes](../../help/taskIndexes.html), which is a subject we'll return to in swaggerValidator.png.
-    [subsection 3.3](#33-add-a-new-tab-to-mdwhub).
 We wouldn't have switched to custom task if we wanted MDW to populate Values.
     In a moment we'll build a complete replacement task view anyway.

 #### Create a JSX page asset